Masonry and Hardscape Installation in Morris County, NJ

 Planning a Project?
 Check Seasonal Availability

-Paver Patios and Walkways Built to Handle Morris County Freeze-Thaw Cycles
+Paver Patios and Walkways Built for Morris County Ground

-Retaining Walls That Hold Steady on Morris County's Clay Slopes
+Retaining Walls That Hold on Morris County Clay

-Concrete Driveways and Sidewalks Poured for North Jersey Winters
+Concrete Driveways and Sidewalks Poured for North Jersey Weather

-Belgium block edging is a popular upgrade in Florham Park, Mendham, and Mountain Lakes.
-It gives the driveway a finished border, prevents chipping at the edges, and enhances curb appeal.
+Belgium block edging is popular in Florham Park, Mendham, and Mountain Lakes.
+Gives the driveway a clean finished look and keeps the edges from chipping.

 Have Questions?
 Let's Talk About Your Project

-Here's the thing about permits in Morris County.
-There's no single set of rules.
-Each of the 39 municipalities writes its own zoning, grading, and building permit requirements1.
-What's fine in Parsippany might need a variance in Randolph.
+As noted earlier, permits in Morris County can vary across the 39 municipalities, since each has its own zoning, grading, and building permit requirements.
+What is fine in Parsippany might need a variance in Randolph.

-Retaining walls are another area where the rules catch homeowners off guard.
-Walls under four feet usually just need a zoning permit.
-Once you go above four feet, you're into construction permit territory under the NJ Uniform Construction Code5.
+Retaining walls can catch homeowners off guard, too.
+Under four feet, most towns just want a zoning permit.
+If you go above 4 feet, it may require a construction permit under the NJ Uniform Construction Code5.

 All 39 Municipalities We Serve